 It's similarly configured to the slightly more expensive Corsair Vengeance, but it comes in a much smaller frame, which is a double edged sword.
 While on the one hand, there's less space to muck around in the case if you do decide in the future to upgrade, the Obelisk can slip easily into much smaller spaces than larger cases and is easier to transport.
 It's the epitome of function over form and available at a nearly unbeatable price point.

-The best gaming PC with a compact form factor
+The best compact form factor gaming PC

 CPU: Intel Core i7-9700K - i9-9920X | GPU: Nvidia GeForce RTX 2080 - RTX 2080 Ti | RAM: 32GB DDR4-2666 | Storage: up to 960GB NVMe M.2 SSD, 2TB HDD